ralgar/homelab/docs/content/getting-started/deploy-openstack.md

   # Configure external provider network(s), where OpenStack can create
   #  publicly-accessible IP addresses for your infrastructure.
   # These should be internal DMZs, or public subnets assigned by your ISP.
-  # NOTE: If using VLANs, use a contiguous range (eg. 10-14 or 20-29).
   external:
     interface: eno2
     type: vlan                # Must be one of 'flat' or 'vlan'.
-    networks:
-      - name: public                    # Name to assign the network.
-        vlan_id: 10                     # Specify a VLAN ID.
-        network_cidr: 10.254.10.0/24    # Network address in CIDR notation.
-        gateway_addr: 10.254.10.1       # IP address of the default gateway.
-        dhcp_pool_start: 10.254.10.10   # Start IP of the DHCP pool.
-        dhcp_pool_end: 10.254.10.254    # End IP of the DHCP pool.
+    vlan_range: [1000, 2000]  # Range of VLANs for Neutron to be aware of.
 ```

 ---